-Life is strange.
-The best people you meet leave you early.
+Why do the best people you meet leave you early?

-My mom has a rare eye condition which requires an injection in the retina every month.
+My mom developed an eye condition after turning 70, which requires an injection in the retina every month.
 It is a procedure which needs to be performed in the operation theatre and therefore requires due formalities like admission and discharge.
-The entire process takes between 4-5 hours but thanks to Dr Surbhit, he always did his best to keep it under four hours.
+The entire process takes between 4-5 hours but thanks to Dr. Surbhit, he always did his best to keep it under four hours.

 He was a workaholic and worked through the week without a break at least two weeks a month.
 I consulted him mostly on Sunday to avoid a clash with any professional engagement.
-I once saw his wife Dr Aarti accompany him on a Sunday and I remember asking him apolegetically how he managed to balance his work and life.
-He told me not to worry, he had promised her a sumptuous lunch at Oh Calcutta after attending to a surgery.
+I once saw his wife Dr. Aarti Choudhary accompany him on a Sunday and I remember asking him apolegetically how he managed to balance his work and life.
+He told me not to worry, he had promised her a sumptuous lunch at Oh Calcutta after attending to the surgery.

-I often recommended friends and colleagues to consult Dr Surbhit if they had any eye issue and they would always be thankful after consulting him.
-Dr Surbhit had the amazing habit of sharing every update on the progress of anyone I referred to him, even if I hadn’t requested for it.
+I often recommended friends and colleagues to consult Dr. Surbhit if they had any eye issue and they would always be thankful after consulting him.
+He had the amazing habit of sharing every update on the progress of anyone I referred to him, even if I hadn’t requested for it.